TheeMattOliver/mattoliver/README.md

 ---
 <!-- ABOUT THE PROJECT -->
 ## About the Project
-I've been building products for the web for many years, the last few professionally, but until nowm I've never tried to bring it all together.
+I've been building websites and products for the last few years, but until now I've never tried to bring it all together.
 My hope is that it's a helpful example of some of the work I've done, and that by putting it all in one place, I can reason about where I should go next.

+The site is live at [mattoliver.xyz](https://mattoliver.xyz).

 I'm always interested in working with misfits, outcasts, and hell-raisers who want to create positive change and challenge the status quo.
 If you like what you see, please feel free to [get in touch](mailto:mattoliver.mattoliver@gmail.com).